sharm294/sonar/README.md

 This folder contains the preliminary work to use an object oriented Python script to create a configuration file, rather than writing one out manually.
 It's currently under development.
 Some exciting things available that *sonar* enables is the ability to stream a binary file over AXI-Stream to your TB.
+There are also some application-specific examples available in ``jsonGen/examples/`` that demonstrate one active use case for higher custom abstractions above *sonar*.

 ### sample
 This is an example project for *sonar*.
 There are two configuration files